Thinking of Professional Advancement in Life – head to the Himalayas!

 The title of my blog might sound weird to some.
 However, that is exactly what I mean to say.
 I had recently been to the Valley of Flowers and Hemkundsahib in the Himalayas and what an enriching experience it was!
 Spending 10 days in the midst of the mighty Himalayas, being accompanied by the frolicking streams and rivers during most of the journey and experiencing the vagaries of nature was one of the best things I have ever experienced.

 It so happened that on one of the days, I had just completed an arduous part of the trek – a 6 km strenuous walk in the Valley of Flowers and was back to the hotel room.
 I was then contemplating on why I was torturing myself so much.
 It was exactly then that a few points struck me – real hard.
 It dawned upon me that what I was going through, was actually one of the best lessons in life which I was receiving.
 I couldn’t but resist penning them down.
 I realise that these thoughts are nothing spectacular or out of the world, but for me, they were a ‘Eureka’ moment at that point of time.
-I hope you too find them useful.
+Hope you too find them useful.

 Before I go into the details of what I experienced in the Himalayas, here is some information about the Valley of Flowers:

 Here are some snaps which I captured on my mobile.
-Calling myself even an amateur photographer would be an over-statement (!) so I am pleasantly surprised that some of them have turned out pretty well!
+Calling myself even an amateur photographer would be an over-statement (!) so I am pleasantly surprise that some of them have turned out pretty well!

 a) The trek begins here